band-unfolding/bandup/README.md

 <!-- ============================================================================= -->
 #### Publications:
 --------------------------------------------------------------------------------------
-    * If you use BandUP (or any part or modified version of it) in your work, please:
+    * If you use BandUP (or any part or modified version of it) in your work, you should:
-          * State that you've used the BandUP code (or a modified version fo it).
+          * State EXPLICITLY that you've used the BandUP code (or a modified version of it).
           * Read and cite the following papers (and the appropriate references therein):

             >>> Phys.
 Rev. B 89, 041407(R) (2014) <http://dx.doi.org/10.1103/PhysRevB.89.041407>

             >>> Phys.
 Rev. B 91, 041116(R) (2015) <http://dx.doi.org/10.1103/PhysRevB.91.041116>

-          * An appropriate way of acknowledging the use of BandUP in your publications would be, for instance, adding a sentence like "The unfolding has been performed using the BandUP code" , followed by the citation to our papers.
+      * An appropriate way of acknowledging the use of BandUP in your publications would be, for instance, adding a sentence like
+                "The unfolding has been performed using the BandUP code" , followed by the citation to our papers.

 <!-- ============================================================================= -->
 #### Tips:
 --------------------------------------------------------------------------------------
-    * BandUP accepts some optional command line arguments and flags.
-To know them, run the code with the flag '-help'.
+    * BandUP accepts some optional command line arguments and flags. **To know them,** **run the code with the flag '-help'**.
     * Since the plotting tool has a lot of different options, I've given it a GUI: utils/post_unfolding/plot/plotting_tool_GUI/BandUP_plot_GUI.pyw You'll find a symlink to it (bandup_plot) in the BandUP_bin folder.